 17 – Pima Air and Space Museum

 If you are driving through Tucson, Arizona, you may pass what seems to be an airplane and helicopter graveyard.
-The Pima Air and Space Museum sits on 127 acres and is home to hundred of aircrafts, from some of the world’s first airplanes to recently decommissioned fighter jets.
+The Pima Air and Space Museum sits on 127 acres and is home to hundreds of aircrafts, from some of the world’s first airplanes to recently decommissioned fighter jets.
 Be sure to bring your walking boots for this one!

 18 – Desert Botanical Garden